egesualp/lmu-mlops-ss25/reports/README.md

 >
 > Answer:

-Yes, we successfully managed to train our model in the cloud using Vertex AI.
+We successfully managed to train our model in the cloud using Vertex AI.
 We implemented this through custom training jobs defined in `vertex_config.yaml` and `vertex_sweep_config.yaml` configurations.
 We containerized our training environment using the `train.dockerfile`, which packages our complete ML pipeline including PyTorch, Transformers, and all dependencies into a Docker image stored in Artifact Registry at `europe-west3-docker.pkg.dev/mlops-465916/my-container-registry/mlops-train:latest`
 We chose Vertex AI over direct Compute Engine because it provides managed ML infrastructure with automatic scaling, integrated experiment tracking, and seamless container orchestration.
 The service handles VM provisioning/de-provisioning automatically,